HybrisMC/HybrProxy/README.md

 ### Starting without console

-Go to HybrProxy/dashboard/build.
+Go to `HybrProxy/dashboard/dist`.
 You should then see the specific package for the operating system you built HybrProxy on.
-It will end with exe/AppImage/dmg.
-Run the package and HybrProxy will install and all you will need to do is run it.
+It will end with `exe`/`AppImage`/`dmg` (`dmg` will be inside a directory which starts with the word "mac").
+Run the file and HybrProxy will automatically start running!

 You will still need console for issues within the code to either report or solve yourself.